vinctustech/oql/src/main/paradox/syntax.md

 *Type*
 : There are several kinds of attribute types:
-    - `DataType` corresponding to a database engine data type.
+    - `DataType` corresponding to a database data type.
 These attributes correspond to table columns that are not foreign keys.
+    - `EnumName` corresponding to a database enum type.
     - `EntityName` representing the many-to-one relationship (from the point of view of the current entity).
 This is the entity relationship type that corresponds to a table column that is a foreign key.
     - `[ EntityName ]` or `[ EntityName ] .
 AttributeName` representing the one-to-many relationship (from the point of view of the current entity).
 This is the array type that represents all the entities (rows) that are referencing the current entity.
     - `[ EntityName ] ( EntityName )` or `[ EntityName ] .
 AttributeName ( EntityName )` representing the many-to-many relationship.
 The second `EntityName` in parentheses refers to the junction or link entity (table).